Bill Morrison (director)

-Bill Morrison (born November 17, 1965) is an American, New York–based filmmaker and artist.
+Bill Morrison (born November 17, 1965) is an Academy Award nominated filmmaker and artist.
 His films often combine rare archival material set to contemporary music, and have been screened in theaters, cinemas, museums, galleries, and concert halls around the world.

 Early life and career

 Morrison was born in Chicago, Illinois.
 He attended Reed College from 1983 to 1985, and graduated with a BFA from the Cooper Union School of Art in 1989.

 He received the President's Citation from Cooper Union in 2016.
+He has lived and worked in New York City's East Village since 1985.

 Morrison had a mid-career retrospective at New York's Museum of Modern Art, October 2014 – March 2015.
 He is a fellow of the John Simon Guggenheim Memorial Foundation, and has received the Alpert Awards in the Arts, a grant from the National Endowment for the Arts, Creative Capital, and the Foundation for Contemporary Arts Grants to Artists award (2003).

 His theatrical projection design with Ridge Theater has been recognized with two Bessie Awards, and an Obie Award.

 Morrison has collaborated with some of the most influential composers and performers including John Adams, Gavin Bryars, Bill Frisell, Philip Glass, Michael Gordon, Henryk Górecki, Jóhann Jóhannsson, Kronos Quartet, David Lang, Steve Reich, Michael Harrison, Maya Beiser, Julia Wolfe and Michael Montes among many others.
 Morrison has occasionally acted in other directors' films, notably Andrew Bujalski's Mutual Appreciation and its quasi-sequel Peoples House.